ewengillies/track-finding-yandex/README.md

 Inside the detector region, the muon beam is collides with a number of thin, fixed aluminum disks.
 Some of the muons lose enough momentum to stop inside the target.
-Once they do, they form muonic atoms, where a muon replaces an electron inside an aluminium atom in the target. **This is the condition needed to observe the signal process.** Below, we can see the muons in green colliding the with silver stopping target disks.
+Once they do, they form muonic atoms, where a muon replaces an electron inside an aluminium atom in the target. **This is the condition needed from which the signal process can occur.** This condition happens millions of times per second, and for the vast majority of the time, we expect non-signal things to happen.
+Below, we can see the muons in green colliding the with silver stopping target disks.
 The disks are surrounded by the detector.

 <p align="center">
     <img src="https://github.com/ewengillies/track-finding-yandex/blob/update_readme/images/particles_on_aluminum.png" width="500">
 </p>

+The signal process would yield an electron with much higher energy than the background processes.
+To spot the signal, we need to spot this electron.
+Both the detector and the stopping target are surrounded by a large magnet, which causes particle trajectories to curve and fly in a helix shape.
+The radius of the curve of the helix is larger for a particle with a high momentum (or energy).

+With enough momentum, a particle enters the detector, which is the cylindrical volume.
+This cylindircal volume

+### Problem Statement

+The tracking algorithm

 Before these events are written to disk, the experiment is designed to filter out interactions that are clearly uninteresting, while saving the ones that look